What Is A Physician Assistant?

 Each physician assistant facilitates access to Summit specialists

-“I work exclusively with Dr. Daniel Hoeffel,” explains Osgood.
-“When a patient calls to see Dr. Hoeffel, there might be a three- to four-week wait to get an appointment with the doctor.
+“I work exclusively with my supervising physician,” explains Osgood.
+“When a patient calls to see the physician, there might be a three- to four-week wait to get an appointment.
 So, that patient has the option to see me.
 I might be available the next day.
 My accessibility means that patients get immediate attention from the team of the doctor they prefer.
-If their problem is complex, I have immediate access to consult Dr. Hoeffel and provide seamless quality of care.”
+If their problem is complex, I have immediate access to consult my supervising physician and provide seamless quality of care.”

 “Physician assistants are trained to provide many of the same treatments that a physician can provide,” explains Sternberg.
 “Dr. Breien may do the initial consultation and establish the treatment plan.
 Usually, we begin with conservative treatments that I am trained to provide—at a lower cost to the patient.
 I may see patients to administer steroid injections for years before we ever consider surgical options.
 Throughout treatment, I am always available to answer patient questions or discuss any concerns.